 Is it Safe to use a Laptop Hard Drive in a Desktop?

 The answer to this question is that it should be safe to use a laptop hard drive in a desktop.
-Modern hard drives have a SATA interface and the connections for a 3.5 inch desktop hard drive are the same as a 2.5 inch laptop hard drive.
+This is because modern hard drives have a SATA interface and the connections for a 3.5-inch desktop hard drive are the same as a 2.5-inch laptop hard drive.

 Some people might believe that a desktop computer will have too much power for a laptop hard drive but this is not the case.
 A desktop will supply 5 volts to the hard drive the same as a laptop will.
 USB ports are usually 5 volts and you can safely use a laptop hard drive in a special case as an external drive for a desktop via USB.

-Advantages and Disadvantages of using a Laptop Hard Drive in a Desktop
+Pros and Cons of using a Laptop Hard Drive in a Desktop

 - You can create additional storage space for your desktop using a laptop hard drive